Fusion GPS's ties to Clinton campaign, Russia investigation: What to know

 Who funded the dossier?

-The firm was originally retained during the election by the conservative website Washington Free Beacon who wanted opposition research on Trump.
+The firm was originally retained during the election by the conservative website Washington Free Beacon which wanted opposition research on Trump.

-After Trump became the GOP presidential nominee, Clinton and the DNC retained Fusion GPS through lawyer Marc Elias and his firm, Perkins Coie, Fox News confirmed.
+After Trump became the GOP presidential nominee, Clinton and the Democratic National Committee retained Fusion GPS through lawyer Marc Elias and his firm, Perkins Coie, Fox News confirmed.

 Clinton reportedly did not know about the dossier until BuzzFeed News published it in January 2017.
 Democrats have defended it as simply opposition research.